dayothompson/SQL_Challenge/NewReadME.md

-	 -- List first name, last name, and hire date for employees -- who were hired in 1986
+	 # List first name, last name, and hire date for employees who were hired in 1986

 	 SELECT E.first_name, E.last_name, E.hire_date
 	 FROM employees AS E
 	 WHERE hire_date BETWEEN '1986-01-01' AND '1986-12-31'

-	 -- List the manager of each department with the following information:
-	 -- department number, department name, the manager's employee number, -- last name, first name
+	 # List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name

 	 SELECT D.dept_no, D.dept_name, DM.emp_no, E.last_name, E.first_name
 	 FROM employees AS E
 	 JOIN dept_manager AS DM ON E.emp_no = DM.emp_no
 	 JOIN departments AS D ON DM.dept_no = D.dept_no

-	 -- List the department of each employee with the following information:
-	 -- employee number, last name, first name, and department name.
+	 # List the department of each employee with the following information: employee number, last name, first name, and department name.

 	 SELECT DE.emp_no, E.last_name, E.first_name, D.dept_name
 	 FROM employees AS E
 	 JOIN dept_emp AS DE ON E.emp_no = DE.emp_no
 	 JOIN departments AS D ON DE.dept_no = D.dept_no

-	 -- List first name, last name, and sex for employees whose first name -- is "Hercules" and last names begin with "B."
+	 # List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

 	 SELECT first_name, last_name, sex
 	 FROM employees
 	 WHERE first_name = 'Hercules' AND last_name LIKE 'B%'

-	 -- List all employees in the Sales department, including -- their employee number, last name, first name, and department name.
+	 # List all employees in the Sales department, including their employee number, last name, first name, and department name.

 	 SELECT E.emp_no, E.last_name, E.first_name, D.dept_name
 	 FROM employees AS E
 	 JOIN dept_emp AS DE ON E.emp_no = DE.emp_no
 	 JOIN departments AS D ON DE.dept_no = D.dept_no
 	 WHERE dept_name = 'Sales'

-	 -- List all employees in the Sales and Development departments, -- including their employee number, last name, first name, and department name.
+	 # List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 	 SELECT E.emp_no, E.last_name, E.first_name, D.dept_name
 	 FROM employees AS E
 	 JOIN dept_emp AS DE ON E.emp_no = DE.emp_no
 	 JOIN departments AS D ON DE.dept_no = D.dept_no
 	 WHERE dept_name = 'Sales' OR dept_name = 'Development'

-	 -- In descending order, list the frequency count of employee last names, -- i.e., how many employees share each last name.
+	 # In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 	 SELECT last_name, COUNT(last_name) as CL
 	 FROM employees
 	 GROUP BY last_name
 	 ORDER BY CL DESC

-	 -- EPILOGUE
+	 # EPILOGUE

 	 SELECT last_name, first_name
 	 FROM employees
 	 WHERE emp_no = 499942